 - Sudden shortness of breath or difficulty breathing

-- Pain in the chest which can become worse when inhaling deeply, eating, bending over, coughing, or exercising
+- Pain in the chest can become worse when inhaling deeply, eating, bending over, coughing, or exercising

 - A bloody cough

 - Sweating excessively